Helping Connect 600 West Fulton to its Historic Past

 This renovation featured the removal of heavy metal ornamentation on the exterior façade that was replaced by new glass-filled spandrels, new exterior and interior lighting, decorative exterior landscape planters, new paint colors for the lobby that enhanced the improved lighting, an eye-catching moss installation behind the reception desk, as well as an exterior wall accent featuring a Chicago-map from 1901 at the entry atrium.

-The exterior map, which is roughly 24’ x 24’ and comprised of 16 die-cut metal panels, shows an outline of Chicago’s streets, rivers, rail lines and lakefront from the early 1900s - an installation that helps connect 600 West Fulton to its historic past and significance.
+The exterior map is roughly 24’ x 24’ and comprised of 16 die-cut metal panels showing an outline of Chicago’s streets, rivers, rail lines and lakefront from the early 1900s - an installation that connects 600 West Fulton's significance to its historic past.